John A Waller

 CVA – Director’s Personal Guarantees.

-All personal guarantees made by directors securing debt for the company then shall remain in place during a CVA.
+All personal guarantees made by directors securing debt for the company shall remain in place during a CVA.

 Normally creditors holding certain guarantees of guarantee comply with the terms of the CVA, because this allows them to recover their money.
-However, then a creditor can become impatient and call in the guarantee.
+However, a creditor can become impatient and call in the guarantee.

 CVA – Unfair Prejudice